LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-train-journey-music/index.md

 description: >-
   Each time we host a guest selector for our Picks series, we ask them to pick a theme, but this guest comes with one already part of the conceptual package.
-  Born out of the functionality of &lsquo;an extensive multi-genre music playlist to sweeten the commute&rsquo;, Train Journey Music is a gorgeously modern example of music [...]Read More...
+  Born out of the functionality of ‘an extensive multi-genre music playlist to sweeten the commute’, Train Journey Music is a gorgeously modern example of music [...]Read More...
 published: true
 tags: feature
 featured: false